keyin-sd-12/QAP-4-Files-EK/README.md

 - **Insurance Premium Calculation:** Calculate total insurance premiums based on user-selected options and additional cars.
 - **Invoice Generation:** Generate detailed invoices, including insurance premiums, optional coverages, HST, and payment schedules.
 - **File Management:** Automatically updates policy and claims data files, creates backups, and manages file operations securely.
-- **User-Friendly Interface:** Includes input validation, default value assignments for ease of debugging, and a progress bar indicating data saving.
+- **User-Friendly Interface:** Includes input validation, default value assignments for ease of debugging, and an animated progress indicator for file operations.
 - **Error Handling:** Handles OS exceptions and ensures all files are closed properly to prevent data loss.
 Ctrl-C is intercepted to allow for a graceful exit (and is disabled during file write operations).

 ## Program Structure